tim-schilling/debug-tutorial/README.md

 ### Windows warning

-If you are comfortable on Windows with Python and have setup multiple projects, ignore this warning.
+If you are comfortable on Windows with Python and have set up multiple projects, ignore this warning.
 Do what's comfortable.

 If not, I highly recommend using the Windows Subsystem for Linux ([docs](https://learn.microsoft.com/en-us/windows/wsl/about)).
 If you do, the rest of the instructions will work for you.
-If you don't have access to that please scroll down to [Windows non-WSL Setup](#windows-non-wsl-setup).
+If you don't have access to that, please scroll down to [Windows non-WSL Setup](#windows-non-wsl-setup).

 ---